KastnerRG/cse160-WI24/README.md

 Steps:

-1. Create an SSH Key on your local machine and append the public key to DSMLP's ~/.ssh/authorized_keys file
+1. Create an SSH Key on your local machine and append the public key to DSMLP's ~/.ssh/authorized_keys file.
+Follow the steps in this [link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=mac#adding-your-ssh-key-to-the-ssh-agent) to generate a key pair (Follow the guide till step 3 under 'Adding your SSH key to the ssh-agent').
 2. Install VS Code https://code.visualstudio.com/download
 3. Install Remote-SSH plugin by searching for it in the extensions view
 4. Click on the indicator on the bottom left corner